waleedyousaf07/basic-programming/README.md

     obj.printFullName.call(obj2, 'speed', 33);

-Same as call but sends an array of params as second parameter
+`apply` is same as call but sends an array of params as second parameter

     obj.printFullName.apply(obj2, ['speed', 29]);

-Its also almost same to call but instead of directly calling, it returns a method which we can call later
+`bind` is also almost same to call but instead of directly calling, it returns a method which we can call later

     const bindedMethod = obj.printFullName.apply(obj2, ['speed', 29]);
     bindedMethod();